-The envelope, introduced by R. Dennis Cook, Li, and Chiaromonte (2007), was first used to define response envelope (R Dennis Cook, Li, and Chiaromonte 2010) as a smallest subspace in the response space such that the span of regression coefficients lies in that space.
-Since a multivariate linear regression model contains relevant (material) and irrelevant (immaterial) variation in both response and predictor, the relevant part provides information, while irrelevant part increases the estimative variation.
-The concept of envelope uses the relevant part for estimation while excluding the irrelevant part consequently increasing the efficiency of the model (R. Dennis Cook and Zhang 2016).
+The envelope, introduced by R. Dennis Cook, Li and Chiaromonte (2007), was first used to define response envelope (R Dennis Cook, Li and Chiaromonte 2010) as the smallest subspace in the response space so that the span of regression coefficients lies in that space.
+Since a multivariate linear regression model contains relevant (material) and irrelevant (immaterial) variation in both response and predictor, the relevant part provides information, while the irrelevant part increases the estimative variation.
+The concept of the envelope uses the relevant part for estimation while excluding the irrelevant part, consequently increasing the efficiency of the model (R. Dennis Cook and Zhang 2016).

-The concept was later extended to the predictor space, where the predictor envelope was defined (R. D. Cook, Helland, and Su 2013).
+The concept was later extended to the predictor space, where the predictor envelope was defined (R. D. Cook, Helland and Su 2013).
 Further R. Dennis Cook and Zhang (2015) used envelopes for joint reduction of the responses and predictors and argued to produce efficiency gains greater than using individual envelops either of the response and predictors.
 All the variants of envelope estimations are based on maximum likelihood estimation.
 Here we have used predictor envelope (Xenv) and simultaneous envelope (Senv) for the comparison.
 R-package Renvlp (Lee and Su 2018) is used for both Xenv and Senv methods.

 Modification in envelope estimation

 Since envelope estimators (Xenv and Senv) are based on maximum likelihood estimation (MLE), it fails to estimate in the case of wide matrices, i.e. p>n.
-In order to incorporate these methods in our comparison, we have used the principal components (z) of the predictor variables (x) as predictors, using the required number of components for capturing 97.5% of the variation in x for the designs where p>n.
+To incorporate these methods in our comparison, we have used the principal components (z) of the predictor variables (x) as predictors, using the required number of components for capturing 97.5% of the variation in x for the designs where p>n.
 The new set of variables z were used for envelope estimation.
 The regression coefficients α corresponding to these new variables z were transformed back to obtain coefficients for each predictor variable as,

 β=ekαk

-where, ek is a matrix of eigenvectors with first k number of components.
-Since, only simultaneous envelope allows to specify the dimension of response envelope which we have fixed at two in the simulation study.
-In the case of Senv, when the envelope dimension for response is same as the number of responses, it degenerates to Xenv method and if the envelope dimension for predictor is same as the number of predictors, it degenerates to the standard multivariate linear regression (Lee and Su 2018).
+where ek is a matrix of eigenvectors with first k number of components.
+Since, only simultaneous envelope allows us to specify the dimension of response envelope which we have fixed at two in the simulation study.
+In the case of Senv, when the envelope dimension for response is the same as the number of responses, it degenerates to the Xenv method and if the envelope dimension for predictor is the same as the number of predictors, it degenerates to the standard multivariate linear regression (Lee and Su 2018).

 Experimental Design

-This study compares prediction methods based on their prediction ability.
+This study compares prediction methods based on their predictive ability.
 Data with specific properties are simulated, some of which are easier to predict than others.
-These data are simulated using the R-package simrel, which is discussed in Sæbø, Almøy, and Helland (2015) and Rimal, Almøy, and Sæbø (2018).
-Here we have used four different factors to vary the property of the data: a) Number of predictors (p), b) Multicollinearity in predictor variables (gamma), c) Correlation in response variables (eta) and d) position of predictor components relevant for the response (relpos).
+These data are simulated using the R-package simrel, which is discussed in Sæbø, Almøy and Helland (2015) and Rimal, Almøy and Sæbø (2018).
+Here we have used four different factors to vary the property of the data: a) number of predictors (p), b) multicollinearity in predictor variables (gamma), c) correlation in response variables (eta) and d) position of predictor components relevant for the response (relpos).
 Using two levels of p, gamma and relpos and four levels of eta, 32 set of distinct properties are designed for the simulation.

 Number of predictors:

-In order to observe the performance of the methods on tall and wide predictor matrices, 20 and 250 predictor variables are simulated with number of observations fixed at 100.
-Parameter p controls this properties in the simrel function.
+To observe the performance of the methods on tall and wide predictor matrices, 20 and 250 predictor variables are simulated with the number of observations fixed at 100.
+Parameter p controls these properties in the simrel function.

 Multicollinearity in predictor variables: